-EDU 502 Ethnographies of School Administration
+EDU 502 Ethnographies of School Administration: An Introduction to Oualitative Research Methods

-EDU 502 approaches school administration not so much as a science of good governance as the facilitation of a complex web of interconnections in which students, teachers, and administrators as well as parents and the surrounding society form a single ethnographic space for the production and contestation of meaning.
+EDU 502 introduces students to qualitative methods in the anthropological tradition of school and administrative ethnographies.
+As such, the course approaches school administration as the facilitation of a complex web of interconnections in which students, teachers, and administrators as well as parents and the surrounding society form a single ethnographic space for the production and contestation of meaning.
 Students study and analyze case studies of school administration that inform and reflect a variety of school cultures.
 No two schools are exactly alike.
 Each school, no matter how standard in a formal, institutional sense, has its own culture, its own unique norms and assumptions, historical evolution and guiding myths.
 The course utilizes firsthand accounts of the administrative experience in an effort to understand the world of administration from the point of the administrator and not simply of the outside observer.
 Taking place over the first Winter Block, the course provides opportunities for field-based learning and investigation.